 How do you make it?

-- In a large pan, heat 1 tbsp toasted sesame oil and fry the tofu for 5-6 minutes until slightly golden and crispy.
+- In a large pan, heat 1 tablespoon toasted sesame oil and fry the tofu for 5-6 minutes until slightly golden and crispy.

 - Remove the tofu from the pan and set it aside.